ayangolenko/magento-static-analysis/README.md

 * The goal is to maintain a repository that provides quick access to a list of pre-configured PHP static analyzers, facilitating easy setup for new projects.

 ### Automated Installation
->Please navigate to a project root directory and verify composer is installed before running the command.
+>Please ensure you are in the project's root directory and verify that Composer is installed before executing the command
 ```
 curl -s https://raw.githubusercontent.com/ayangolenko/magento-static-analyzers/main/bin/install | bash
 ```